AnthonySandhar-Cruz/cli-calorie-tracker/README.md

   - init OR clear: Clears the contents of the calories file.
 Use this at the start of each day.
 Make sure to use dump at the end of each day to save your progress so that this does not clear your unsaved progress.
   - add *food *amount *unit: Adds the given amount of food to your calories file.
 Use none for the unit if there is no applicable unit for it.
   - print: Show the current contents of the calories file and the total calories.
-  - total: Prints the current calorie total of the calories file.
+  - total: Prints the current total of the calories, and macros for today.
-  - dump: Saves the current contents of the calories file (and the total calories) to the location specified in the code with the title being the current date.
+  - dump: Saves the current contents of the calories file (and the total) to the location specified by SAVE_DIR with the title being the current date.
 This action will delete the conetents of the calories file when it is finished.
-  - avg: Prints the average daily calories from all of the saved calorie files.
+  - avg: Prints the average daily calories and macros from all of the saved calorie files.
-  - sheet: Creates a spreadsheet of all the saved calorie files.
+  - sheet: Creates a spreadsheet of all the saved calorie files and formats it nicely (saves as xlsx).

 ## Example
-In this example, we will assume that the foods being added have already been added to the 'FOODS' dictionary with their associated number of calories.
+In this example, we will assume that the foods being added have already been added to the 'FOODS' dictionary with their associated number of calories and other macros.
 We will also assume an alias is set for running the file which is called 'cal'.

 Here we will initialize the calories file and add our breakfast